VPAC/superlinux/supercomputingwithlinux.md

 `rsync -avze ssh username@remotemachine:/path/to/source .`

 Rsync can be used in a synchronise mode with the `--delete` flag.
 This will delete anything in the destination that is not in source directory.
 Handle with care!
-You may wish to also run `rsync` with the `-n` or `--dry-run` option to see what it will do first, before running the command for real.
+It is suggested that one run `rsync` with the `-n` or `--dry-run` option to see what it will do first, before running the command for real.

 `rsync -avz --delete --dry-run source/ username@remotemachine:/path/to/destination`

 Another popular option is the `--update` flage which only changes files in the destination that are newer in the source.
-This will mean that one won't accidentally delete any files in the destination, but it it also means that one may end up with old files in the destination that you already have removed in the source.
+This will mean that one won't accidentally delete any files in the destination, but it it also means that one may end up with old files in the destination that one has already have removed in the source.

 `rsync -avz --update username@remotemachine:/path/to/src .`